-Carrying waste out.
-Visitor use is often high and soils sparse in alpine, canyon and desert areas.
-In some parts of the world, recreation managers try to protect human health and water sources by employing a spectrum of toilet designs and approaches to managing human waste-even airlifting waste with helicopters.
-An option of the future, is to carry and use a homemade container such as a "poop tube" or a commercial device such as waste alleviation and gelling product (eg WAGTM bag) designed for transporting human waste.
+Carry out waste.
+Visitor use is often high and soils sparse in gorge and desert areas.
+Recreation managers trying to protect human health and water sources employ a spectrum of toilet designs and approaches to managing human waste-even airlifting waste with helicopters.
+One option is to carry and use a homemade container such as a "poop tube" or a commercial device such as a waste alleviation and gelling product (eg WAG[TM] bag) designed for transporting human waste.
 Dispose of the contents in pit toilets or according to package instructions.
 Local land managers may recommend other appropriate disposal techniques.

 Urine.
-While the odour of urine can be a problem in popular areas, it is typically not a health concern.
+While the odour of urine can be a problem in popular areas, especially along river corridors, it is typically not a health concern.
 Urinate well away from camps and tracks.
 In some environments, urine attracts wildlife with salt-deficient diets.
 Animals sometimes defoliate plants to consume the salt in urine, so urinate on rocks or bare ground rather than on the vegetation.
 Where water is plentiful, consider diluting the urine by rinsing the site.

-Special Environments Mountains
+Special Environments